 Can you provide an example of a data-driven insight that a human being couldn’t have arrived at?
 And can you provide an example of something that the data arrived at which turned out to be wrong?

-Something that we’ve seen through our data, which is contradictory to popular belief is the amount of people that actually want coworking.
-There’s been huge hype around
+Something that we’ve seen through our data, which is contradictory to popular belief is the number of people that actually want coworking.
+There’s been a huge hype around

 Sometimes, companies will end up taking fixed desks or coworking because the private